 For many retirees seeking to make the most of their money, finding the highest CD rates is essential.
-But safety is also a chief concern.
-Like you, they want to be sure those highest CD rates are for FDIC-insured deposits.
+But so is security.
+Be sure your high CD rates are FDIC-insured deposits.

 At Ally Bank, you'll find CD rates that are consistently among the most competitive in the country.
-And of course, all Ally Bank deposits are FDIC insured up to the maximum allowed by law.
-We invite you to visit Allybank.com to learn more.
-You can also talk with a knowledgeable Ally Bank Customer Care Associate anytime, 24/7 at 877-247-ALLY (2559).
+And all Ally Bank deposits are FDIC-insured up to the maximum allowed by law.
+Learn more at Allybank.com or call live, 24/7 customer care at 877-247-ALLY (2559) today.

 Ally Bank, Member FDIC